Bachelor of Science with Honours

 In this section

-The programme typically offers a 'top-up to degree' award.
-It is suitable for overseas nurses, or overseas nursing students from partner institutions, who have sufficient and relevant prior learning to allow direct entry to study at level 6.
+The BSc (Hons) Nursing Science (Global health) at Ulster's Magee campus, typically offers a 'top-up to degree' award.
+It is suitable for overseas nursing students from partner institutions who have sufficient and relevant prior learning to allow direct entry to study at level 6.
 It is therefore not suitable for direct entry by those who have studied up to A-Level.

 English language requirements for international applicants